 That if you shall confess with your mouth the Lord Jesus, and shall believe in your heart that God has raised Him from the dead, you shall be saved.
 For with the heart man believes unto righteousness; and with the mouth confession is made unto salvation.

 Most Pastors would say that “You are now saved and are a child of God.”
 Although I would most certainly congratulate you for your decision to give your life to the Lord, but I would differ in that I would say that you have now taken YOUR FIRST STEP on the journey of salvation with the Lord.

-Rather than salvation being a one-time event, it is a triune process, which comes from God, a Triune Spirit.
+God is a Spirit (John 4: ), that is TRIUNE (3-in-1) in Being: Father, Son, and Holy Spirit.
+And this is even evident within His name.
 In Exodus 3, Moses asks God His name, and in His response, He gives Moses the name YHWH.
-This name is derived from the verb “to be” (Heb. hayah), and it’s repeated 6,000 times in the Scriptures.
+This name is derived from the verb “to be” (Heb. hayah), and it’s repeated 6,000 times in the Bible.
 In fact, in the book of Revelation, it is translated into Greek and English by the three tenses of the verb:

 …which is, and which was, and which is to come;…” (Revelation 1:4, 8)

 …which was, and is, and is to come… (Revelation 4:8)

 …which art (is), and wast (was), and art (is) to come… (Revelation 11:17)

 …which art (is), and wast (was), and shall be (or is to come)… (Revelation 16:5)